 - Principal Investments: Principal Investments are focused on providing capital to entrepreneurs and management teams to further their growth ambitions as well as leverage third party capital into funds that are relevant to our client base.
 Investments are selected based on the track record of management, the attractiveness of the industry and the ability to build value for the existing business by implementing an agreed strategy.
-Investments in listed shares may arise on an IPO, or sale of one of our investments to a listed company.
-We have limited appetite for listed investments - IEP Group: Investec Bank Limited holds a 45.9% stake alongside third party investors and senior management of the business who hold the remaining 54.1%.
-The investment in the IEP Group is reflected as an investment in an associate - Lending transactions: The manner in which we structure certain transactions results in equity, warrant and profit shares being held, predominantly in unlisted companies - Property activities: We undertake development, investment and trading opportunities in support of clients to create value and trade for profit within agreed risk parameters.
+Investments in listed shares may arise on an IPO, or sale of one of our investments.
+We have limited appetite for listed investments. - IEP Group: Investec Bank Limited holds a 45.9% stake alongside third party investors and senior management of an business who hold the remaining 54.1%.
+The investment in the IEP Group is reflected as an investment in an associate. - Lending transactions: The manner in which we structure certain transactions results in equity, warrant and profit shares being held, predominantly in unlisted companies - Property activities: We source development, investment and trading opportunities to create value and trade for profit within agreed risk parameters.